zwang2359/Nonunique-decompositions-of-mixed-states-and-deterministic-energy-transfers-simulation-code/README.md

 ```

 ### 2. Set Up the Environment
 It is recommended to use a virtual environment or an Anaconda environment.
+QuTiP (Quantum Toolbox in Python) must also be installed.
 Install the required dependencies using `pip`:
 ```bash
 pip install -r requirements.txt
 ```